 Portugal has a lot to offer and I am sure by now you read all the good about this country, so much so that you are moving here.
 Good!
 I myself took the same decision 1 year ago and now I am in the process of learning about the culture and accommodating with the move.
 In this process I stumble upon some things I should have researched better and maybe this information will be useful for you too.

-I also have a video describing things… in a more funny way!
-But if video is not your thing, keep reading!
+You can also just play the video above, but if video is not your thing, keep reading!

 The Portuguese houses are designed like vacation homes.
 So no heating system what so ever.
 If you are lucky you will find an air conditioning installed and you can try to warm the house with that, but it will cost you a fortune and it will not have the same effect as central heating.